How can we help you today?

 • Client intake forms and booking system

-Why it’s a good fit: Best for those who enjoy physical, service-based work and want to help others heal and relax in a personal, impactful way.
+Why it’s a good fit: It’s best for those who enjoy physical, service-based work and want to help others relax and recover.

 38. Makeup artist

 Makeup artistry is a flexible and creative business you can run solo or scale into a full beauty brand.
-You might specialize in weddings, editorial shoots, events, or even special effects.
-You don’t need a salon since many makeup artists travel to clients or work from a home studio.
+You might specialize in weddings, editorial shoots, events, or special effects.

 How to get started:

-• Invest in a professional makeup kit with high-quality, sanitary tools
+• Invest in a professional makeup kit with quality, sanitary tools.

 Startup requirements: